 The money model

 Two kinds of value move through the economy: in-app CREDIT and real-world USD.
-Both are an Amount — a Currency plus a count of minor units held as a bigint.
+Each is an Amount: a Currency plus a count of minor units held as a bigint.
 They convert to each other only at fixed, platform-set rates, never a live market.

 Amount: a currency and a scale